-- 350. Relationship Skills in the Classroom (3).
+350. Relationship Skills in Diverse Environs (5).
 Pr., admission to Professional Education.

-Required of all students completing the teacher education program.
-Course work emphasizes effective relationships within classrooms at elementary levels.
-Stress will be placed on conceptual and practical familiarity with specific approaches and techniques designed to enhance the total development of school children.
-Experiential em- - phasis.
-Ordinarily offered as a block with FED 351.
+Required of all elementary students completing the teacher education program.
+Introduces concepts of multicultural education and strategies for teaching these concepts in elementary schools.
+Course work emphasizes effective relationship skills and management techniques designed to enhance the total development of school students.
+Stress will be placed on conceptual and practical familiarity with specific techniques and approaches.

 401. Methods of Teaching Elementary Science (5).
 Pr., admission to Professional Education.

 Teaching techniques and materials used in teaching science are emphasized.
 Students are actively involved in the use of materials.
 Particular emphasis will be placed on the use of process in teaching science content.
 Field experiences are provided.

 402. Methods of Teaching Elementary Mathematics (5).
-Pr., admission to Professional Education.
+Pr., admission to Professional E ducation.